 GT: Janet, you refer to yourself as a “virtual assistant to professional organizers.”
 How did that come about?

-JB: It was really a process that evolved over a number of years.
+JB: It was really a process that evolved over several years.
 I started an organizing business and joined Professional Organizers of Canada in 2002.
 About a year later, one of my colleagues offered to pay me to set up and manage her e-newsletter.
-I agreed, because I thoroughly enjoy that type of work, and it made me realize I should be offering those kinds of services.
+I agreed because I thoroughly enjoy that type of work.
+Then I realized I should be offering those kinds of services.
 I gradually went from being a “professional organizer who also offers virtual assistance” to a “virtual assistant who also offers organizing services.”
-As my regular client base for the VA side of my business grew, I realized it was time to discontinue organizing, but because of my industry knowledge and contacts, it was natural for me to focus on that market.
+As my regular client base for the VA side of my business grew, I realized it was time to discontinue organizing.
+But because of my industry knowledge and contacts, it was natural for me to focus on that market.

 GT: So, how many professional organizers do you work for?

-JB: That’s a really hard question, because there are some I work for every week, some just a few times a year, and some only once in a while.
+JB: That’s a tough question.
+Some clients I work for every week, some just a few times a year, and some only once in a while.
 Let’s just say it’s more than I can count on my fingers!

 GT: Wow!
 How do you keep track of what’s going on with all of your different clients?

-JB: I have spreadsheets for everything: one that lists all of my clients and when their agreements were signed, one to keep track of how many hours each client has on account, and one for my weekly task list.
-For my blogging clients, I create a spreadsheet to organize their blog calendar, tweaking the column headings depending on the client’s needs.
+JB: I have spreadsheets for everything.
+One spreadsheet lists all of my clients and when their agreements were signed.
+Another one keeps track of how many hours each client has on account.
+And finally, I have one for my weekly task list.
+For my blogging clients, I create a spreadsheet to organize their blog calendar, tweaking the column headings depending on their needs.
 I use Google Docs for this, so we can both access current information at any time.